 As with any product or service, in web hosting, you are going to get what you are paying for.
 However, it must be pointed out that lots of more expensive web hosts could also have poor support systems.
 Perhaps the best place to commence your search is by asking for recommendations from people you know.

 Inevitably, you’ll receive some positive comments as well as some negative ones about some web hosting companies.
-Whenever possible, go for a host that facilitates free web site migration and which offer a guide to transfer a website .
+Whenever possible, go for a host that facilitates free website migration and which offers a guide to transfer a website.

 Among the key features you should look out for include the following:

-Sound Technical Support: Go for provider that is offering live chat, telephone and e-mail technical support.
+Sound Technical Support: Go for a provider that offers live chat, telephone and e-mail technical support.
 The majority of reputable hosting providers typically have these options.

-Correct Operating System: A very essential aspect is that you should stick to the OS being used by your current host.
+Correct Operating System: An essential aspect is that you should stick to the OS being used by your current host.
 However, in case you got a simple HTML site, it will not matter what operating system your new provider is running.